microsoft/reverse-proxy/samples/ReverseProxy.Metrics.Sample/README.md

   Metrics include:
     - Number of outgoing requests started
-    - Number of Requests failed
+    - Number of requests failed
     - Number of active requests
     - Number of outbound connections

-- **Sockets** which collects metrics about the amount of data send and received
+- **Sockets** which collects metrics about the amount of data sent and received
 - **NameResolution** which collects metrics for DNS lookup of destinations

 ## Key Files